Documentation Index

 Test Before Going Live

-Use the Send Test button in webhook settings to verify your endpoint is correctly:
+Use the Send Test button in webhook settings to verify your endpoint is correctly:- Receiving the POST request

 - Parsing the JSON payload